 Who Qualifies?

 To qualify for the Illinois high school equivalency test, you must be at least 18 years old.
-17-year-old candidates may also qualify, however, if they provide a signed withdrawal letter from their last school and have parental consent.
+17-year-old candidates may also qualify if they provide a signed withdrawal letter from their last school and have parental consent.

 GED and HiSET testing is only open to students who have lived in Illinois for at least 30 days.
 When sitting for the exam, you’ll have to present an official photo ID, and if that ID doesn’t include a current address in Illinois, you’ll have to provide proof of Illinois residency.

-Candidates cannot already have a secondary education diploma or be signed up for any other school program.
+Candidates cannot already have a secondary education diploma or be enrolled in any other school program.
 Both exams are available in English or Spanish.

 Passing Scores

 On each GED module, the passing score is 145 out of a possible 200.
-So, your overall score must at all times be 580 or higher, and averaging is not possible.
+So, your overall score must be 580 or higher at all times, and averaging is not possible.

 On each HiSET subtest, you need to reach a score of at least 8 out of 20.
 Your total score must be 45 or higher, and your essay must yield at least a 2 score (out of 6).